mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 But what would we do with 40 hours per month if there were only 20 hours left in the project?
 Isaac proposed that WebAgency take over the dev work as well.
 WebAgency billed a much higher rate than TinyPilot's in-house developers, but Isaac predicted they'd reduce costs overall.
 TinyPilot's devs specialize in programming languages like Python and JavaScript, but WebAgency's devs had more experience with design-heavy CSS work.

 I signed the retainer.
-My 60 high-quality retainer hours were scheduled to resume in March.
+My 60 high-quality retainer hours were slated for March.

 ## Development begins with... minor bugfixes?

 The retainer agreement started off well.
 Within the first week, WebAgency wrapped up almost all of the outstanding design tasks.
-There were still some small kinks to work out, but two of the three pages were ready to hand over to the developers.
+There were still some slight kinks to work out, but two of the three pages were ready to hand over to the developers.

 And then, radio silence.